Rafid13iit/3D-AI-Tshirt-Customization/README.md

 Open your browser and go to http://localhost:5173.

 ## Usage
-Customize T-shirt colors and textures using the interactive UI.
+Customize T-shirt colors and textures using the interactive UI.<br>
-Add decals and position them on the T-shirt.
+Add decals and position them on the T-shirt.<br>
 Visualize the customized T-shirt in a 3D environment.

 ## Acknowledgements